-- Taxamo Advantage: self-filing and remitting sales tax (seller’s liability)
+- Taxamo Advantage: self-filing and remitting sales tax (business's liability)

-- TaxConnex: Sales tax remittance by a tax specialist (seller’s liability)
+- TaxConnex: Sales tax remittance by a tax specialist (business's liability)

-- Taxamo Assure: Full sales tax liability (not seller’s liability)
+- Taxamo Assure: Full sales tax liability (not business's liability)

 Taxamo offers customizable APIs with Stripe and PayPal, although without how-to guides to make the process easy.
 That means you'll need a dedicated engineering team, draining resources both in extra tools and headcount.